Clicking the links below will show all species of that family. The "W" links open Wikipedia entries for that taxon.

 - Family Acrochordidae (File Snakes) W

 Superfamily Uropeltoidea s.l.
-(Pipe snakes and Sunbeam snakes)
+(Pipe snakes and Shield-tailed snakes)

 - Family Anomochilidae (Dwarf Pipe Snakes) W